 - Bipolar disorder

 - Process addictions (gambling addiction, shopping addiction, sex addiction)

-Work, family, friends, responsibilities; these are all things that are dramatically affected when you find yourself with substance dependence and addiction.
-Treatment allows you the time to separate yourself from everything going on around you so that your own health and recovery is the most important focus in your life, because, most importantly, you need to get back to being 100% YOU.
+Work, family, friends, and responsibilities; are all things that are dramatically affected when you find yourself with substance dependence and addiction.
+Treatment allows you the time to separate yourself from everything going on around you so that your own health and recovery are the most important focus in your life, because, most importantly, you need to get back to being 100% YOU.